BGronostay/grobtree/docs/converter-config.md

 - Which regex (or single-line mode) should be active by default?
 - Which captured parameters should appear in captions, live progress, or statistics?
 - How should the caption be composed when no custom logic overrides it?
 - Which processing listeners should run, in what order, and with which settings?
+(See [ProcessingListeners](#processinglisteners) for the GrobTree-provided options.)
 - What supplementary nodes, icons, or colour rules should be applied to emphasise important values?

+---

+## ProcessingListeners
+Processing listeners bridge parsed log data and the GrobTree UI by creating the tree nodes users inspect.
+Each `EvaluationConfig` can declare an ordered `<ProcessingListeners>` list; GrobTree evaluates them in order until a listener reports that it handled the entry (unless you explicitly opt out, e.g. via `returnTrueIfFound=false` in ConfigurableProcessingListener).
+Four built-in listeners cover the common needs, and you can mix them with extension-provided ones.

+- **ConfigurableProcessingListener** – pattern-driven, entirely defined in XML.
+Ideal for most configurations.
+- **ApacheCXFProcessingListener** – specialised CXF parser with icon overrides and hooks.
+- **ExternProcessingListener** – adapter that instantiates a custom `ProcessingListener` implementation via class creation settings.
+- **FallbackProcessingListener** – a safety net that turns every remaining log entry into a node using the evaluation’s `ParamDisplayConfigs`.

 ### ConfigurableProcessingListener (detailed guide)
 `ConfigurableProcessingListener` is the built-in way to convert parsed log entries into tree nodes without writing Java.
 It lives inside `<ProcessingListeners>` and can appear alongside other listener types.
 The listener consumes incoming log entries one by one and decides, based solely on the XML you provide, whether to create top-level nodes, which caption to show, which icon to use, and which sub nodes to attach.